Mango Coconut Cake with Lime Glaze

 - 1/4 cup coconut milk Add to list

-- 1/3 cup melted butter Add to list
+- 1/3 cup plus 2 tablespoons melted butter Add to list

 - 2 teaspoons vanilla extract Add to list

-- 1 cup finely diced mango Add to list
+- 1 mango - peeled, pitted and finely diced (about 1 cup) Add to list

 - Toasted coconut, for garnish Add to list

-- Whipped cream and mango slices Add to list
+- Whipped cream and mango slices, for serving Add to list

-Combine the dry ingredients in a large bowl.
-In a separate bowl, combine the eggs, milk and coconut milk and stir in the butter and vanilla.
-Pour this mixture into the dry ingredients and stir just until blended.
-Fold in the diced mango.
+Combine flour, baking powder, baking soda, salt, brown sugar and coconut in a large bowl.
+In a separate bowl, combine eggs, milk and coconut milk; stir in 1/3 cup butter and vanilla.
+Pour wet mixture into dry ingredients and stir just until blended.
+Fold in diced mango.

-Spoon into a buttered and floured 8- or 9-inch cake pan and bake for about 30 minutes or until a skewer inserted in the center comes out clean.
+Spoon batter into the prepared pan and bake for about 30 minutes, until a skewer inserted in the center comes out clean.

 Recipe by, PCC Chef